Phosphotungstic acid

 Phosphotungstic acid (PTA) or tungstophosphoric acid (TPA), is a heteropoly acid with the chemical formula H3PW12O40].
 It forms hydrates H3[PW12O40]*nH2O.
 It is normally isolated as the n = 24 hydrate but can be desiccated to the hexahydrate (n = 6).
 EPTA is the name of ethanolic phosphotungstic acid, its alcohol solution used in biology.
-It has the appearance of small, colorless-grayish or slightly yellow-green crystals, with melting point 89 °C (24 H2O hydrate).
+It has the appearance of small, colorless-grayish or slightly yellow-green crystals, with melting point 89 °C (24H2O hydrate).
 It is odorless and soluble in water (200 g/100 ml).
-It is not especially toxic, but is a mild acidic irritant.
+It is not especially toxic, but is rather corrosive.
 The compound is known by a variety of names and acronyms (see 'other names' section of infobox).

 In these names the "12" or "dodeca" reflects the fact that the anion contains 12 tungsten atoms.
-Some early workers who did not know the structure called it phospho-24-tungstic acid, formulating it as 3H_{2}O·P_{2}O_{5} 24WO_{3}·59H_{2}O, (P2W24O80H6)*29H2O, which correctly identifies the atomic ratios of P, W and O. This formula was still quoted in papers as late as 1970.
+Some early workers who did not know the structure called it phospho-24-tungstic acid, formulating it as 3H2O*P2O5*24WO3*59H2O, (P2W24O80H6)*29H2O, which correctly identifies the atomic ratios of P, W and O. This formula was still quoted in papers as late as 1970.

 Phosphotungstic acid is used in histology as a component for staining of cell specimens, often together with haematoxylin as PTAH.
 It binds to fibrin, collagen, and fibres of connective tissues, and replaces the anions of dyes from these materials, selectively decoloring them.

 Phosphotungstic acid is electron dense, opaque for electrons.
 It is a common negative stain for viruses, nerves, polysaccharides, and other biological tissue materials for imaging by a transmission electron microscope.